kxie95/kxie95.github.io/_posts/2018-02-27-4-rules-of-simple-design.md

 * Or even worse, you forget to update it (had this happen in my team recently).

 ## Small
 Solution should be concise - anything that doesn't follow the other 3 rules should be removed.
+You want to be writing the minimum amount classes/methods while keeping methods small.

 **How**
 * Write the smallest amount of code to make the tests pass.